 Accident victims qualify for non-economic damages when their injuries lead to long-term effects.
 The collateral consequences of a serious accident can be debilitating and costly.
 Pain and suffering and mental anguish are also things that can result in a non-economic damage award.

 If you are suffering serious and long-term effects from an accident, then your case might qualify for non-economic damage recovery.
-To find out how much your case is worth, call us at Catania & Catania, P.A. to help!
+To find out how much your case is worth, call us at Catania and Catania Injury Lawyers to help!

 Get Your Legal Questions Answered in a Free Consultation Today

 If you have been hurt in a serious accident, then you are likely wondering what happens next.
-Contact us for a free consultation to get a full understanding of your case and the claims process.
-To schedule your appointment with one of our experienced attorneys at Catania & Catania, P.A., call us at (813) 222-8545 or contact our law office in Tampa online today.
+Contact our Tampa personal injury lawyers for a free consultation to get a full understanding of your case and the claims process.
+To schedule your appointment with one of our experienced attorneys at Catania and Catania Injury Lawyers, call us at (813) 222-8545 or contact our law office in Tampa online today.